-Noncontrolling interest portion of depreciation and amortization expense (including the effects of the impairment of long-lived assets on non-controlling interests).
+(1) (2) (3) Noncontrolling interest portion of depreciation and amortization expense (including the effects of the impairment of long-lived assets on non-controlling interests).
+Excludes amortization of interest expense.

 Consolidated Results of Operations

 The following table and discussion is a summary of our consolidated results of operations: